David Kamp, FASLA, LF, NA

 Selected as a Loeb Fellow in Advanced Environmental Studies at the Harvard University Graduate School of Design, Mr. Kamp began a year of self directed research and study covering a range of factors, including ergonomics, medical ethics and research advancing the effectiveness of nature and gardens to influence health care environments.
 As an artist-in-residence at the MacDowell Colony, America’s oldest and most prestigious artist colony, Mr. Kamp confirmed his exploration with the development of a series of prototypical gardens serving a range of individuals with special needs.

-Mr. Kamp is a guest lecturer at numerous universities and conferences across the United States and Europe, and currently he teaches at University of Virginia (where he is an alumnus).
+Mr. Kamp is a guest lecturer at numerous universities and conferences across the United States, Europe and Asia.
+Mr. Kamp is a frequent Visiting Scholar and Lecturer at the South China University of Technology where he is also a PhD Advisor for health & design research.
 Mr. Kamp was a contributor on the committee that developed the Green Guide for Healthcare Version 2.0 Pilot, a best practices guide for evaluating health and sustainability for the healthcare industry.
 Mr. Kamp was featured in Recreating Eden, a documentary series exploring the role of gardens in the lives of people.
 A second television documentary, GardenStory, was broadcast on PBS featuring engaging examples of the power of restorative gardens to support health, well-being and assuage grief.